 Both heads have a rather neutral expression, with the white orbed extra head having a more aggressive neutral expression.
 Yes, I know that didn’t make sense.

-In conclusion, it’s a very nice figure with some perplexing accessory decisions.
+In conclusion, the Mafex Dawn of Justice Superman is a very nice figure with some perplexing accessory decisions.
 I’m ok with my purchase.
 Just not thrilled.
 I suppose it could have been the Multiverse version of the same figure.
 I always wanted a toy tumor.

 If you want him, you don’t have to bother putting on pants to go get him, you can just go here: